obriencj/koji-smoky-dingo/docs/commands/filter-builds.rst

  Filtering by state:
    --completed           Limit to completed builds --deleted             Limit to deleted builds

+ Filtering with Sifty sieves:
+   --param KEY=VALUE, -P KEY=VALUE
+                         Provide compile-time values to the sifty filter expressions
+   --env-params          Use environment vars for params left unassigned --output FLAG:FILENAME, -o FLAG:FILENAME
+                         Divert results marked with the given FLAG to FILENAME.
+                         If FILENAME is '-', output to stdout.
+The 'default' flag is output to stdout by default, and other flags are discarded
+   --filter FILTER       Use the given sifty filter predicates --filter-file FILTER_FILE
+                         Load sifty filter predictes from file

 Given a list of NVRs, output only those which match a set of filtering